privateboss0/Secure_Tor_Ip_Changer/README.md

 # Secure_Tor_Ip_Changer 7.6

-This secure tool optimizes and secures the automated change of Onion IP address every 67seconds to access the Tor network.
+This secure tool optimizes and secures the automated change of Onion IP address preferably every 67seconds to access the Tor network.
 It is built on top of the Tor project.
 You can read about it here: https://www.torproject.org/about/history/ .
 Use RESPONSIBLY and I DO NOT take any responsibility for any misuse of this tool in the TOR network

     REQUIREMENTS:
     Install these required packages for the application to run: